Barings Bank: Discovery

-On 23 February 1995, Leeson left Singapore to fly to Kuala Lumpur.
+On Thursday 23 February 1995, Leeson left Singapore to fly to Kuala Lumpur.
 Barings Bank auditors discovered the fraud around the time that Barings' chairman Peter Baring received a confession note from Leeson.
 Leeson's activities had generated losses totalling £827 million ($1.3 billion), twice the bank's available trading capital.
 The collapse cost another £100 million.
 The Bank of England attempted an unsuccessful weekend bailout, and employees around the world did not receive their bonuses.
 Barings was declared insolvent on 26 February 1995, and administrators began managing the finances of Barings Group and its subsidiaries.
 The same day, the Board of Banking Supervision of the Bank of England launched an investigation led by Britain's Chancellor of the Exchequer; its report was released on 18 July 1995.
 Leeson was captured in Frankfurt on 2 March and extradited to Singapore on 23 November, 272 days after fleeing.
 He was sentenced to six years and six months imprisonment, served in Singapore's Changi Prison, for his wrongdoings.